Medically reviewed by Drugs.com. Last updated on Sep 13, 2018.

 - Insect stings.
 Allergic reactions to insect stings can be triggered by bees, wasps, hornets or yellow jackets.

-Allergy shots aren't available for food allergies or chronic hives (urticaria).
+Allergy shots aren't currently recommended for food allergies.

 - Anaphylaxis is a rare life-threatening reaction to allergy shots.
 It can cause low blood pressure and trouble breathing.
 Anaphylaxis often begins within 30 minutes of the injection, but sometimes starts later than that.